 Gumbo is like meatloaf.
-Everybody prefers mama’s unless mama doesn’t make it.
-Like mine.
+Everybody prefers their own mama’s meatloaf, unless mama doesn’t make it.
+Mine didn’t.
 So I had to figure it out myself.

-Disclaimer: I’m not Cajun nor do I claim to be an expert in their cuisine although I did honeymoon with my insurance man in New Orleans.
+Disclaimer: I’m not Cajun nor do I claim to be an expert in their cuisine although I did honeymoon with my husband in New Orleans.
 Does that count?
 Actually, I don’t remember much about the food on that trip so I doubt it.

 Regarding okra in gumbo: We love it but the Cajun police will not arrest you if you leave it out.

 Making roux (the characteristic dark brown flour and fat mixture) in the microwave is not the traditional way, but it works and requires much less oil than on top of the stove.
 I use a 2-quart Pyrex batter bowl because it can withstand the heat.
 WARNING: Do not use untempered glass or a plastic container for this method.
 Fat and flour get extremely hot and could melt or break your dish.